julisbf/100-days-of-code/log.md

 **Today's Progress**: Continue with VueJS course, The Monster Slayer.

 **Thoughts:** On this project I decided to codealong with Max since I wanted a better understanding of the way VueJS works.
 I think now it's more clear and am ready to try it in the next course project.

+## R1D40 May 17, 2018
+**Today's Progress**: Attended a meetup of WWC.

+**Thoughts:** On that day we worked in different algorithms.
+It was fun because we were 5 people trying to resolve algorithms.
+Everyone was sharing its own point of view.
+I definitely will attend another one.

+## R1D41 May 18, 2018
+**Today's Progress**: Continue with VueJS course, Real development workflow with Webpack and Vue CLI.

+**Thoughts:** I had to create a single layout using multiple components, locally or globally.